 Takeaways: Early Miscarriage vs Period

-Distinguishing between a heavy period and an early miscarriage isn’t always as straightforward as you’d like it to be.
-But, there are still many ways to to tell if you’re having an early loss.
+Distinguishing between a heavy period and an early miscarriage isn’t always as straightforward as we’d like it to be.
+But, there are still many ways to to tell if you’re having an early loss:

 I always recommend contacting your doctor to be sure.
 If you don’t feel like you can contact your doctor over the possibility of an early loss, I suggest finding a new, more caring doctor.